yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_development_roles.md

 - Recognising the importance of communication and being welcoming to all contributors.
 - Giving feedback to contributors using The Carpentries model:
-- Find what is good.
+- Finding what is good.
 Be specific about improvements needed.
 Use motivational language.
 - Evaluating lesson contributions in light of The Carpentries pedagogical model:
   - Teach what is most relevant and useful for learners.
   - Avoid getting bogged down in technical details.